tanaya2026/GROUP_175_207_PROJECT/accessibility-report.md

   - The project is limited to UofT students.

 - **Future Enhancements**:
-  - Cross-Platform Deployment for greater accessibility, not just limited to app stores and such, but for users that struggle with standard desktop and mobile applications.
+  - Cross Platform Deployment for greater accessibility, not just limited to app stores and such, but for users that struggle with standard desktop and mobile applications.
   - Universality of the program by making it a general program for university students outside of UofT or even for anyone that isn't a university student, but wants to find someone to study with.

 ### 6. **Low Physical Effort**